ichakra2/pca-hybrid/README.md

         print('number of filters required to explain that much variance is',optimal_num_filters) return optimal_num_filters,pca.components_
 ```
-This generates multiple files which can be put in a folder and plotted with function PCAplotresnet.m
+This generates multiple files which can be put in a folder and plotted with function PCAplotresnet.m.

-As the codes themselves are reasonably big, I will provide snippets to help understand the flow.
+As the codes themselves are quite big, I will provide snippets to help understand the flow.
 This is a snippet to define both binary and k-bit layers in main.py.

 ```
 # Making the activations k-bit.